1. Write the text you want in the box.

 2. Choose the letters / fonts / fonts that you like the most.

-3 Copy them and paste them wherever you want.
+3. Copy them and stick them where you want.
 (Instagram, Facebook, Twitter, Biographies, comments ...)

 This generator Alphabet letters allows you to convert normal text in different text fonts that you can copy and paste en Instagram, Facebook, Twitter, Twitch, YouTube, Tumblr, Reddit and most other sites on the Internet.
 Different text sources are part of the Unicode standard, which means they are not like normal sources.
 If they were normal sources, you could not copy and paste them anywhere.

 If you wonder why it is possible to copy these sources on Earth and post them on your social media posts, here's the quick explanation: Unicode is a standards body for the entire international computer industry that works on creating a list of all possible texts.
 Characters that should be available on all devices (phones, tablets, computers, ...).
 Most major companies in the computer industry (Google, Apple, Microsoft, Samsung, Canonical, ...) meet the Unicode standard or at least part of it.

 Unicode specifies more than 100,000 different characters in hundreds of languages and symbol sets.
 So, instead of each computer company inventing their own set of symbols, they can use the Unicode set.
 This essentially means that Unicode symbols work almost everywhere.